 - You feel very worried about people abandoning you, and would do anything to stop that happening.

-- You have very intense emotions that last from a few hours to a few days and can change quickly (for example, from feeling very happy and confident in the morning to feeling low and sad in the afternoon).
+- You have very intense emotions that last from a few hours to a few days and can change quickly (for example, from feeling very happy and confident to suddenly feeling low and sad).

 - You find it very hard to make and keep stable relationships.

 - You feel empty a lot of the time.

 - You act impulsively and do things that could harm you (such as binge eating, using drugs or driving dangerously).

 - You often self-harm or have suicidal feelings.

 - You have very intense feelings of anger, which are really difficult to control.